 What needs to be included in a power of attorney for it to be legally enforceable?

 Once created, the medical power of attorney can last as long as you want it to or until you pass away, whichever happens first.
 The medical power of attorney will go into effect in some cases as soon as you sign it.
 You can choose to have the medical power of attorney become effective before you become incapacitated.
-Otherwise, the most common time for a medical power of attorney document to become valid is once you are incapacitated and otherwise unable to make decisions for yourself when it comes to your health care choices.
+The most common time for a medical power of attorney document to become valid is when you are incapacitated and unable to make decisions about your healthcare.

 In that case, you should speak with an experienced estate planning attorney to determine the best course of action for you to take regarding this document.
 You can speak to that attorney about your plans for the medical power of attorney and he or she can advise about a particular issue or counsel you on what to add or remove based on your circumstances.
 Meeting with an attorney about issues concerning a medical power of attorney is a better option than finding a medical power of attorney template online and building the document on your own.